 “Over the years, we have established how I like to have teams play, which is to get up and down the floor and put pressure on teams both offensively and defensively,” he said.
 “We know it’s important to be versatile and that construct our roster through recruiting to be able to play different styles.”

-Throughout the seasons, one of the hallmark’s of a Bizarri coached team is the number of different players the Braves employ throughout the game.
+Throughout the seasons, one of the hallmarks of a Bizarri coached team is team balance and sharing the success offensively.

 Bizarri is no stranger to Black Hawk College or the Quad-Cities basketball scene.
 For six seasons before committing to lead the Braves, Bizarri served as the sophomore basketball coach at Western Big Six power Moline High School, compiling a 101-34 record on the sophomore level and assisting the varsity in winning four conference titles and two trips to the State Finals.